georgetown-analytics/MFP3/README.md

 # FP3
-Cohort 11 Capstone Project for the Certificate of Data Science at Georgetown University School of Continuing Studies.
+Project Title: Financial Performance Prediction Project (FP3) Cohort 11 Capstone Project for the Certificate of Data Science at Georgetown University School of Continuing Studies.

-Project Title: Financial Performance Prediction Project (FP3) Release Date: 30 June 2018
+Expected Release Date: 30 June 2018

 Purpose: To predict whether stock prices will rise or fall within the first three months after an IPO